Is Bitcoin a new kind of currency? Is it a new kind of computer network? Is it software, an economic system, a way to send money across the world?

-In addition to the many online merchants who accept bitcoin for e-commerce payments, there are also many nonprofits that accept bitcoin donations.
+In addition to the many online merchants who accept bitcoin for e-commerce payments, there are also many nonprofits and interesting internet-based projects that accept bitcoin donations.

 Tipping is a way to send (usually) small amounts of money as appreciation for someone else’s work.
 Some online content creators, for example, will leave their bitcoin address or QR code at the end of their articles and can send bitcoin directly to their wallet.

-Like email, bitcoin is a protocol.
-Where email is a protocol for sending messages over the internet, bitcoin is a protocol for sending money over the internet.
-The bitcoin protocol defines the rules of a payment network, called bitcoin, that uses a currency, also called bitcoin, to pay computers around the world for securing the network.
-The software that implements the bitcoin protocol uses a special branch of mathematics called cryptography to ensure the security of every bitcoin transaction.
+Like email, Bitcoin is a protocol.
+Where email is a protocol for sending messages over the internet, Bitcoin is a protocol for sending money over the internet.
+The Bitcoin protocol defines the rules of a payment network to pay computers around the world for securing the network.
+The software that implements the Bitcoin protocol uses a special branch of mathematics called cryptography to ensure the security of every bitcoin transaction.

-The rules of the bitcoin protocol include the requirement that a user cannot send the same bitcoin more than once and a user cannot send bitcoin from an address for which they do not possess the private key.
-If a user tries to create a transaction that breaks the rules of the bitcoin protocol, it will automatically be rejected by the rest of the bitcoin network.
+The rules of the bitcoin protocol include the requirement that a user cannot send the same bitcoin more than once (the double spend problem discussed earlier) and a user cannot send bitcoin from an address for which they do not possess the private key.
+If a user tries to create a transaction that breaks the rules of the bitcoin protocol, it will automatically be rejected by the rest of the Bitcoin network.

 A bitcoin address looks like this:

 Bitcoin addresses are often turned into QR codes so they can easily be scanned by a smartphone camera: